A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: Introduction

-(2) \textbf{Parallelized SGRAND:} The proposed design of parallelized SGRAND preserves ML optimality while significantly reducing latency through structured parallel exploration.
-We further introduce effective acceleration techniques including pruning, recursive tree-based computation of reliability and parity, and early termination that reduce both the average number of tests and the complexity of each test.
+(1) \textbf{Unified EP tree framework:} Proposes a unified representation that describes the structural relationship of EPs in both SGRAND and ORBGRAND, serving as a common basis for parallel exploration and algorithmic optimization.

+(2) \textbf{Parallelized SGRAND:} Develops a parallel decoding method that generates and evaluates multiple EPs concurrently to reduce latency, supported by a new termination criterion that ensures ML optimality and tree-based techniques that lower decoding complexity.

-(3) \textbf{Hybrid Enhanced ORBGRAND:} The integration of ORBGRAND with the parallelized SGRAND, under the EP tree representation, yields a hybrid enhanced ORBGRAND that achieves both parallelism and ML optimality, at a minimal additional computational cost beyond ORBGRAND.
+(3) \textbf{Hybrid Enhanced ORBGRAND:} We show that the EPs of ORBGRAND can be embedded into the EP tree, and leverage parallel SGRAND as a post-processing mechanism to recover ML optimality with a controlled additional complexity.

 We validate the proposed algorithms through theoretical analysis and numerical experiments.
-Using a serial implementation of SGRAND as a baseline and vectorized execution to emulate parallelism under identical computing resources, our proposed parallel SGRAND achieves a $3.75\times$ speedup, while the hybrid enhanced ORBGRAND achieves a $4.8\times$ speedup.
+All simulations are evaluated using an operation-count--based effective complexity metric under an idealized parallel execution model.
+Taking serial SGRAND as the baseline, parallel SGRAND and the proposed ML-enhanced ORBGRAND achieve effective complexity reduction factors of $3.96\times$ and $4.21\times$, respectively.

 The remaining part of this paper is organized as follows: Section \ref{sec:related} provides a brief survey of GRAND family algorithms, including their parallelization characteristics, performance trade-offs, and hardware realizations.
 Section \ref{sec:preliminaries} introduces some preliminaries, including the transmission model and the GRAND algorithm.
 Section \ref{sec:para_SGRAND} presents the EP tree, the tree-based representation of SGRAND and its parallelized design.
 Section \ref{sec:extend_SGRAND} further presents several acceleration techniques for the parallelized SGRAND.
 Section \ref{sec:orbgrand} turns to the development of the hybrid enhanced ORBGRAND.
 Section \ref{sec:simulation} exhibits results of numerical experiments.
 Section \ref{sec:conclusion} concludes the paper.